JoseVL92/text-miner/README.md

 # text-miner
-Full python text mining utility for extract and pre-process text from documents, incluiding language detection and idf vector space model representation.
+Full python text mining utility for extract and pre-process text from documents, incluiding language detection and tf (with l2 normalization) vector space model representation.